 “All you can do is your best,” Claire said, paraphrasing Mrs. Birch’s favorite expression.
 “Try and be a little more excited.
 You don’t sound like someone that’s been accepted into the most elite vocational program in the Megacity.”

-Dr. Kayn appeared with the Birches.
+Dr. Kayn appeared a short while later with the rest of the Birch family.
 He gently pulled Iris away from Claire.
 “Your Elevator will be here soon.
 Can we chat until it comes?”
 He led her away from the rambunctious Birch children.
 “I know I haven’t been very supportive of your decision.
 But I’m proud of you and I faith that you have what it takes to become an Agent.”
 He wrapped his arms around her and held her tight.

 A few feet away, Mrs. Birch wept hysterically.
 She clutched her eldest child so tightly that Claire’s face turned purple.
 “Oh, Claire-Bear!”

 Mr. Birch tried unsuccessfully to pry his wife from his daughter.
-The rest of the family was obliged to hug her from behind and awkwardly pat her back in farewell.
+The rest of the family was obliged to hug Claire from behind and awkwardly pat her back in farewell.

 The 8:43 a.m.
 Transition occurred and the young ladies took out their OMNIs.
 One at a time, they pressed their OMNIs to the scanner on their designated Elevator.
 Their ticket files were transferred to the mechanisms in the door and they were admitted into the compartment.
 Iris and Claire entered after first waving one last goodbye to their loved ones.